pallenki/HealBuddyUI/README.md

 - 🔍 **Conversation History**
   Add lightweight session memory or persistent logs to support multi-turn interactions and context continuity.

-- 🌐 **Multilingual Support**
+- 🌐 **Voice Support**
-  Allow patients to interact with agents in multiple languages using translation APIs.
+  Allow patients to interact with agents in thorugh using  Web Speech APIs.

 - 📈 **Progress Insights**
   Generate positive feedback using patient trends (e.g., “You’ve stayed consistent for 3 days!”).